 The Price Advisers will generally choose not to receive material nonpublic information about the issuers of loans who also issue publicly traded securities that a Price Fund owns or may want to own.
 As a result, the Price Advisers may have less information than other investors about certain of the loans in which they invest or seek to invest on behalf of the Price Funds or other client accounts.
 In some circumstances, the Price Advisers may receive material nonpublic information about an issuer as a result of a Price Fund's ownership of a loan involving that issuer.
 In these situations, a fund may be unable to enter into a transaction in a publicly traded security issued by that borrower when it would otherwise be advantageous to do so due to prohibitions on trading in securities of issuers while in possession of material nonpublic information.
 Unlike registered securities, such as most stocks and bonds, loans are not registered or regulated under the federal securities laws.
-As a result, investors in loans have less protection against fraud and other improper practices than investors in registered securities laws.
-Because floating interest rates on bank loans are typically based on a percentage above LIBOR, the expected discontinuation in 2023 for the majority of the LIBOR rates could have an adverse impact on the market for, or value of, bank loans held by funds.
-The risks associated with the expected discontinuation of LIBOR may be enhanced if the transition to an alternative reference rate is not completed in an orderly or timely manner.
+As a result, investors in loans have less protection against fraud and other improper practices than investors in registered securities because investors in loans (such as the funds) may not be entitled to rely on the protections of the federal securities laws.